 Read the whole thing here

 What can you expect from Dildology.org?
-Everything we do at Dildology will be in the name of science, and science cannot have a bias.
+Everything they do at Dildology will be in the name of science, and science cannot have a bias.
 All personal affiliations, opinions, etc will be tossed out the window.
 We will simply acquire the data and present the data, nothing more.
 The data will be available for sex-positive boutique stores to eventually use to help their customers feel safe in choosing reputable toys, and help the retailers feel safe in recommending a great dildo.
 The data will also be there for bloggers and reviewers to refer to, as well as the average consumer.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~